ZHANG-Y-D/Adrenalina/README.md

 ###### The final test (Prova finale) in year 2018/2019 of Group 41.

 ## Install
-Usage is very simple!To launch the application,just 3 Command.
+Usage is very simple!
+To launch the application, just 3 commands

     git clone https://github.com/scianna/ing-sw-2019-41.git